No items found.

 12. Domestic violence intervention

 Social workers offer support and safety planning to victims of domestic violence.
-They can help victims develop escape plans, connect them with shelters and legal resources, and provide emotional support throughout the process of leaving an abusive situation.
-Social workers also advocate for policies that promote safety and support for victims of domestic violence.
+They may help victims develop escape plans, connect them with shelters and legal resources, and provide emotional support throughout the process of leaving an abusive situation.
+Social workers also advocate for policies that promote safety and develop support systems for victims of domestic violence.

 Benefits of Social Work Interventions